smetca/chai-sorted/readme.md

 [![devDependency Status](https://david-dm.org/johntimothybailey/chai-sorted/dev-status.svg)](https://david-dm.org/johntimothybailey/chai-sorted#info=devDependencies)
 [![peerDependency Status](https://david-dm.org/johntimothybailey/chai-sorted/peer-status.svg)](https://david-dm.org/johntimothybailey/chai-sorted#info=peerDependencies)

+# Fork
+This is a fork of chai-sorted, I have only added some small functionality to allow for expecting if numbers represented as strings are sorted

 # Chai Sorted

 Chai JS Plugin for testing if an array has sorted values (strings, numbers, booleans).
 Very helpful when writing tests for features that implement `Array.prototype.sort()`